 October 29-31 Fiji

-The northeast coast is home to two of the world’s most impressive natural wonders—the Great Barrier Reef and Daintree Rainforest.
+Tropical North Queensland is home to two of the world’s most impressive natural wonders—the Great Barrier Reef and Daintree Rainforest.

 After landing in Cairns and enjoying a scenic drive, prepare for a full day of sea adventures at the Great Barrier Reef, a World Heritage site and the largest known coral reef on the planet.
-Cruise to its northern reaches and snorkel among a diverse display of corals, fish and sea turtles for an unforgettable experience.
+Cruise to its northern reaches and snorkel among a diverse display of corals, fish, and sea turtles for an unforgettable experience.

-Angkor is a source of immense pride for Cambodians and a World Heritage site rich in cultural and spiritual significance.
+Angkor, a World Heritage site, is a source of immense pride for Cambodians and rich in cultural and spiritual significance.
 The city of Angkor Thom represents ancient urban planning at its best.
-This “city of temples” incorporates canals, large water reservoirs and, of course, temples, including the famous Angkor Wat, Bayon and Ta Prohm.
+This “city of temples” incorporates canals, large water reservoirs, and, of course, temples, including the famous Angkor Wat, Bayon, and Ta Prohm.
 This entire Angkor area, approximately 150 square miles, is a testament to the forward-thinking design of the Khmer Empire.